 Mama up at House of Mana Up this week.
 The shop known for its thoughtfully curated selection of locally designed and created goods is making it easy for shoppers looking for a special Mother’s Day gift.
 Build your own customized gift box and fill it with spaaaa-mazing essentials from Ua Body, Jules + Gem and Ao Organics Hawai‘i.
-For the moms who love tasty treats, locally crafted pantry goods, including chocolates, honey, teas and butters, are available and can be packaged together as one sweet gift.
-On Friday, one of our fave artists, JT Ojeri, of Aloha de Mele, will be in store from 2 to 6 p.m. talking story with customers and gifting a free Aloha de Mele card with a $50 in-store purchase.
+For the moms who love tasty treats, locally crafted pantry goods including chocolates, honeys, teas and butters are available and can be packaged together as one sweet gift.
+On Saturday, one of our fave artists, JT Ojeri of Aloha de Mele, will be at the store from 2 to 5 p.m. talking story with customers and gifting a free Aloha de Mele card with a $50 in-store purchase.

 Dine-In for Mother’s Day

-If you’re looking to treat mom to a great meal, see Frolic’s Hawai‘i’s story on dine-in and takeout menus for Mother’s Day.
-No surprise, restaurants are glamming up their menus up with special breakfast, brunch, lunch and dinner items.
-Bar Podmore is offering a mouthwatering, prix fixe, three-course brunch, with an option to level up by adding on florals and sweets from Blume Ruhm.
+If you’re looking to treat mom to a great meal, see Frolic Hawai‘i’s story on dine-in and takeout menus for Mother’s Day.
+No surprise, restaurants are glamming up their menus with special breakfast, brunch, lunch and dinner items.
+Bar Podmore is offering a mouthwatering prix fixe three-course brunch, with an option to level up by adding florals and sweets from Blume Ruhm.
 Kapa Hale is keeping it playful (and delicious) with a “mom-u-mental” roasted pork belly porchetta and “olive you, mom” olive oil cake.
-Indulgent, to-go options are also available, including a Mother’s Day feast—petite lobster rolls, local snapper with ginger scallion sauce and New York-style cheesecake with fresh berries—from Feast by Jon Matsubara.
-This incredible and helpful list also features sweet treats from local pastry and candy shops that still can be ordered.
-Some reservation and pre-orders have already closed, so keep checking the story for the latest updates.
+Indulgent to-go options are also available, including a Mother’s Day feast—petite lobster rolls, local snapper with ginger scallion sauce and New York-style cheesecake with fresh berries—from Feast by Jon Matsubara.
+This incredible and helpful list also features sweet treats from local pastry and candy shops that can still be ordered.
+Some reservations and pre-orders have already closed, so keep checking the story for the latest updates.